elusivecodes/FrostCore/README.md

 Scroll each element to an X position.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `x` is a distance (in pixels) along the X axis to scroll to.

 ```
 core.setScrollX(nodes, x);
 ```

 Scroll each element to a Y position.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `y` is a distance (in pixels) along the Y axis to scroll to.

 ```
 core.setScrollY(nodes, y);